Skills: Speaking, Writing

 Immediate Preparation (10-15 minutes).
-Ask each player to find a pair of nouns, differing from each other only by the first letter.
-As the players say their pairs, you write them on the board next to the name of the author like this:
+Invite each player to find a pair of nouns, differing from each other only by the first letter.
+As the players say their pairs, you write them on the board next to the name of their authors.
+It might look something like this:

 Kirill: mouse - house

 When everyone has got their own 'strange pair', ask each player to make as many sentences, comparing these two things, as possible.
 Allow the students a reasonable amount of time for completing this task.
 While they are working, circulate, monitor and assist if necessary.
 Their lists might look something like this:

 A mouse is faster than a house.